DanielErikssonCoder/yh-java-assignment-2-calculator/README.md

 - `feature/addition-subtraction` - Two simple operations
 - `feature/multiplication-division` - Two more complex ones
 - `feature/modulus` - Remainder separate
-- `feature/multi-numbers` - UI improvements
+- `feature/multi-numbers` - UI improvements and functionality

 All branches are merged to master.
 Exceeds the requirement of at least 4 branches.